 University of Melbourne eligibility requirements and scholarships (or equivalent)

 All our students are required to obtain scholarships to support them during their candidature.
 This is usually Research Training Scheme Domestic (RTP-Dom) (local students) or the RTP-Int/APA International Scholarship (international students).
 Some students also have access to scholarships from other organisations or countries to support their studies.

 You will need to apply to the University of Melbourne for candidature and a scholarship – all done in the one online application process.

 Our University of Melbourne students apply to enrol in:

 School/department: The Sir Peter MacCallum Department of Oncology

 Although you only submit one application to the university, there are two parallel processes that result in two separate offers: candidature and scholarship.

-Please note: While there are multiple application rounds each, most scholarships are awarded in the first two or three rounds.
+Please note: While there are multiple application rounds each, most scholarships are awarded in the first two rounds.

 Candidature and visa